 What's the problem with Dreamweaver?

-Serious web designers tend to keep Dreamweaver at arm's length thanks to its long-standing reputation as a simple, drag-and-drop web builder that can create good-looking sites hampered by bloated and inelegant code.
+Serious web designers tend to keep Dreamweaver at arm's length thanks to its long-standing reputation as a simple, drag-and-drop website builder that can create good-looking sites hampered by bloated and inelegant code.

 What this all means is that Dreamweaver tends to fall between two stools.
 It's perceived as far too simplistic for web professionals, while being much too complex for beginners and hobbyists.
 But is this really the case?
 Let's take a closer look.